 But if I am taken, I shall be brazen to dare, as I am weary and I do not care,

 Get thee back to the baleful glare that shall quit into a fainting firelight!’

 That abyss found within the glare that shall quit into the fainting firelight—

 The clock struck six o'clock, as a noise of tenants I o'erhear.

 But the Revenant of no mortal name, bore not one token of earthly shame,

 And was imbued endlessly, with the wonder of such impeccable eyesight.

-Traversing that unknown mystery, and fate predestin'd of human history,
+Traversing that unknown course and fate predestin'd of an unnatural force,

 At last, the pall of tribulation would be evict'd, like the thief into the light—

-And the madness end'd, taking a consternation once drear.
+And the madness end'd, taking the consternation once drear.